As a nonprofit corporation, CCEDA is proud to be one of CalHFA’s preferred partners offering the $40,000 ADU grant.

 Please look at your spam folder as they can be received there.
 You will receive milestone emails as our staff is reviewing your file.
 Otherwise, please email us at firstname.lastname@example.org.

-Please note the application is made for those who need a loan as well as those who do not.
+Please note the application portal is made for those who need a loan as well as those who do not.
 If these questions do not apply to you, please leave them blank.
-All questions with a red asterisks must be filled out in order to submit your application.
+All questions with a red asterisks must be filled out in order to submit your grant application.
+CCEDA will NOT be performing any credit checks.
+Your data is private and will only be submitted to CCEDA approved lenders IF you require a loan and request assistance.

 You’ve submitted the necessary documents to reserve your grant.
 Please note that reservations are paused at this time, but we are still actively reviewing documents.
 This will allow us to reserve your funds if, and when, reservations resume.